jman19/SYSC3010_Programmable_Braille/README.md

   5. Connect your Arduino via USB
   6. Upload the code onto the board
   7. Turn on the power supply
+# Setting up the Android App
+  #### assuming Flutter is installed, and an Android Phone with the USB debugging enabled  *
+  1. Clone the project
+  2. Cd into the project
+  3. Run the command “Flutter run”

 # Project Images
 ![Imgur](https://i.imgur.com/QQlkzxH.jpg)
 ![Imgur](https://i.imgur.com/98bZlTg.jpg)